gsidhu/buzee-tauri/logbook.md

 # Logbook

+Note: Adding both textra and winocr binaries as sidecar does not build.
+Need to provide only textra on Mac and only winocr on Windows.

 ## Sidecar (OCR) TODO
 - Add a page to let user OCR a PDF or image.
   - Add dialog to select file.